Odisha registers 1,709 fresh coronavirus cases, 11 more fatalities

 Taking to Twitter, the health department said, "Regret to inform the demise of eleven covid positive patients while under treatment in hospitals."

-Over 46 lakh sample tests have been conducted in the coastal state so far, including 46,045 on Saturday, the official added.
+Over 46 lakh sample tests have been conducted in the state so far, including 46,045 on Saturday, the health department official added.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)